GOMC-WSU/py-MCMD/docs/running_the_simulation.rst

 Example # 2: GCMC Ensemble
 ---------------

 Use a terminal window and move to the directory which contains the *run_NAMD_GOMC.py* file.
-Then run hybrid NAMD/GOMC simulations.
+Then run hybrid py-MCMD simulations.

 **NOTE:** The NAMD simulations default too in series, but it does not matter since the GCMC simulations box 1 is solely used as a reservoir without the need to evaluate the box's dynamics.